 I’m guessing they get the flat “shelf” shape by just cutting some of their other rocks above!
 But whatever, it works and is a great shape for mounting corals.

 Again, this rock will arrive to you dry, is pest free, and is not pulled from our oceans.

-- It comes with a purple coralline color that looks good in the tank.
+2. It comes with a beautiful purple coralline color that adds visual appeal to the tank.